davemo/blog.davemo.com/app/posts/2020-03-10-the-missing-fundamental.md

 app[web.1]: JavaScript heap out of memory
 ```

-(Note: The [slug](https://devcenter.heroku.com/articles/slug-compiler) for this application was \~74mb, which didn't seem overly large to warrant running out of memory on the lowest tier dyno Heroku provides.
-That dyno allocates up to 512mb of RAM, so we dug into the code path that led to the above stacktrace to gain some more information.)
+> The [slug](https://devcenter.heroku.com/articles/slug-compiler) for this application was \~74mb, which didn't seem overly large to warrant running out of memory on the lowest tier dyno Heroku provides.
+That dyno allocates up to `512mb` of RAM, so we dug into the code path that led to the above stacktrace to gain some more information.

 ## Fundamental #2: Profile